Register Your Spruce Number

 New Phone Registration Requirements

-In an effort to combat spam and abuse, North American telecom networks (including Verizon, T-Mobile, and AT&T) are implementing policies that require phone numbers used for business purposes to be registered and verified with a third party.
+In an effort to combat spam and abuse, the major telecommunications carriers (including Verizon, T-Mobile, and AT&T) are requiring phone numbers used for business purposes to be registered and verified.

-Any organization on Spruce with a phone number will be prompted to register with a prominent banner in the Spruce app.
-Administrators can complete this information on the web via the banner or by going to Settings > Phone & SMS > Phone System Settings > Phone Registration.
-In the Spruce mobile apps on iOS or Android, Phone Registration can only be viewed via the banner.
+Any organization on Spruce with a phone number will be prompted to register, with a prominent banner in the Spruce app.
+Administrators can complete this information on the web via the banner, or by going to Settings > Phone & SMS > Phone System Settings > Phone Registration.
+In the Spruce mobile apps on iOS or Android, the phone registration settings can only be accessed via the banner.

-The information entered on the form must exactly match your official business information, as it is listed in tax filings or other governmental records.
-A 3rd party on behalf of the major carries will verify that the information submitted is correct.
-If inaccurate information is submitted, the registration will be rejected and will require resubmission of the registration form with the corrected business information.
+The registration information that you submit to Spruce must exactly match your official business information, as it is listed in tax filings or other governmental records.
+A third-party enforcement body, acting on behalf of the major carriers, will verify that the information submitted is correct.
+If inaccurate or non-matching information is submitted, the registration will be rejected and will need to be resubmitted with corrected business information.

 General FAQs